deepankur797/SECURE-DEMO/README.md

 ## AGENDA
 1. What and Who is Sysdig ?
 2. How do we do that ?
-3. Sysdig Overview
-4. Sysdig Value proposition
+3. Sysdig Overview and Value proposition
-5. Sysdig Monitorning & Sysdig Security
+4. Sysdig Monitoring & Security & Forensic
-6. Sysdig Forensic
-7. Sysdig Subscription Models
+5. Sysdig Subscription Models and Services